 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Vladimir Putin is a Russian politician who served as the second president of the Russian Federation (2000 – 2008) and the prime minister (2008 – 2012).
+Vladimir Putin is a Russian politician who served as the second president of the Russian Federation (2000 – 2008) and its prime minister (2008 – 2012).
 With his victory in the 2012 Russian presidential election, Putin became the first Russian politician to serve three terms of presidency in the Kremlin.
 A former KGB officer, he has had a longstanding cult of personality in Russia, and has been garnering reputation as a “badass” on the Internet.

 Editor’s note: This section is incomplete.
 Request editorship to add more information.